jmerrifield/cuke_iterations/README.md

 ## So how does this gem work?

 It's very simple.
 Cucumber can accept a file specifying a list of exact scenarios to run, in the format `filename:line_number`.
 This is used to re-run failed scenarios, usually in conjunction with the 'rerun' formatter.
-This gem takes advantage of that, to send Cucumber a long list of all your scenarios, repeated for each profile.
+This gem takes advantage of that, to send Cucumber a long list of all your scenarios, repeated for each iteration.

 ## How do I use it?

 First, install the gem: `gem install cuke_iterations`

-### Configuration - profiles.yml
+### Configuration - iterations.yml

-In your `features` folder, create a YAML file to contain your profiles.
+In your `features` folder, create a YAML file to contain your iterations.
 Each one must have a set of included and excluded tags, e.g:

 ```yaml
 iphone: